FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/robot_peripherals.rst

 **Communication interruption confirmation time**:the robot does not receive a complete PLC feedback packet within this period of time, which will report "UDP communication interruption" error alarm, and cut off UDP communication.

+**Automatic reconnection after power off and restart**：Does the robot automatically reconnect and restore after detecting a power outage and restart;

 **Automatic reconnection after communication interruption**:whether the robot automatically reconnects after detecting UDP communication interruption;

 **Reconnection period and Num of reconnections**:After automatic reconnection of UDP communication interruption is enabled and UDP communication interruption is detected, the robot reconnects at the set period.
 When the reconnection times reach the maximum set value and the connection is not successful, the robot reports an error alarm of "UDP communication interruption" and disconnects the UDP communication at the same time.